What is Aralen Phosphate?

-To treat malaria: Aralen Phosphate is usually given for 3 days, starting with one high dose followed by a smaller dose during the next 2 days in a row.
+To treat malaria: Aralen Phosphate is usually given as one high dose followed by smaller doses during the next 2 days in a row.

 To treat amebiasis: Aralen Phosphate is given in a high starting dose for 2 days followed by a smaller dose for 2 to 3 weeks.
 You may be given other medications to help prevent further infection.